 Debbie, World Adventurists

-The Eiffel Tower is one of the most famous and recognizable structures in the world and is a distinctive symbol of the city of Paris.
+The Eiffel Tower is a must see in Paris as it is one of the most famous and recognizable structures in the world and is a distinctive symbol of the city of Paris.
 It was created in 1889 as the entrance to the World’s Fair and most called the tower things like “useless” and “monstrous”.

 Today, the wrought-iron lattice tower is recognized as a structure of beauty.
 If you think the Eiffel Tower is impressive from afar, your mind will be blown as you get closer and closer.